hanyu1774/nekonight.nvim/README.md

 ## IMPORTANT

 This is an archive from here: https://github.com/neko-night/nvim .
 If you visit this page, you will get 404 because it was deleted.
 This colorscheme was not made by me.

+All files in this repo are from 2025.
+I can't guarantee if this colorscheme still works with the modern releases of Neovim.
+I will not maintain this colorscheme.
+Feel free to fork this repo.

 ...Now, here is the rest of this `README.md` document.
 Enjoy!